js-camps/web-module-challenge-arrays/setup-ts-manual.md

 }
 ```

-## 6. Configure Jest for TypeScript
+## Step 6.
+Configure Jest for TypeScript

 If you’re using Jest for testing, you need to configure it to handle TypeScript.
 Install the necessary dependencies: